polterguy/phosphorusfive-dox/chapter-6.md

         eval:x:/@.exe
 ```

-The above example, will actually dynamically build our lambda object, according to what you type into the textbox.
+The above example, will actually dynamically _"mold"_ our lambda object, according to what you type into the textbox.
 If you type in *"Thomas"*, it will show a modal confirmation window.
 If you type in anything else, it will show a simple *"info-tip"* window.

 Try typing in *"Thomas"*, and verify your result resembles something like the following.